 - If you still can't get access you may not have a library record.
 Call us at (740)826-8152 or email us at firstname.lastname@example.org.

 If you find a citation for a book that is not available from OhioLINK or for a journal article that is not available in print or electronically then you may request it using Interlibrary Loan.

 Juvenile Book Collection

-Muskingum's Juvenile Book Collection (previously located on the second floor of the library in the Columbus Room) is currently in storage.
+Muskingum's Juvenile Book Collection is available in the Pingledis Family Children's Library on the Upper Floor of the Library.
 The collection is arranged using the Dewey Decimal classification system.
 You can find juvenile books using the Muskingum Catalog.

 Master's theses are in storage for the duration of the library renovation.

 (NCES) Competency-based initiatives